ekg/ACAD18/README.md

     ls -sh *.vg
     ls -sh *.gcsa*

 How do these files seem to scale with the minimum cutoff?
+Note that the identity metric is flawed, in that we are not asking if the mapping itself is more accurate, just if it matches the graph better in the aggregate.

 ### Mapping data from real data to examine the improvement